GRGM/WinHarden/README.md

    - System privileges for local users.
    - Password policy.
    - Active directory information for local administrator accounts.
-   - Access control and audit configuratoin in selected list of folders by input file.
+   - Access control and audit configuration in selected list of folders by input file.

 # Analysis result module
 1. This module process files obtained in the previous module.
-This module is invoked from Analyse buttom from WinHardenApp program.
+This module is invoked from Analyze button from WinHardenApp program.
 2. Aim of this module is filtering relevant information to ease identifying any possible misconfiguration that deteriorates the security of the Windows host.
 3. Examples of relevant filtered result files for security reviews:
    - Vulnerable folders, tasks, programs, services and registry keys to binary planting and other techniques to escalate privileges.
-This tool considers as vulnerable ojects when any non-administrator group or user may modifiyng them, instead of only filtering by Everyone or similar groups as other public tools work.
+This tool considers as vulnerable objects when any non-administrator group or user may modify them, instead of only filtering by Everyone or similar groups as other public tools work.
    - Unsecure registry key values.
    - Process arguments to try to find passwords as parameters.
    - Antivirus status.